Unit testing

 });

-This test case uses shallowMount to render MyComponent without its child components.
+without its child components.
 It then checks that the rendered output contains the text "Hello World", which is passed as a prop to the component.

 @nuxt/test-utils

-@nuxt/test-utils is a library specifically designed for testing Nuxt.js applications.
-Building upon @vue/test-utils, it provides additional functionalities and utilities tailored to Nuxt's unique features:
+is a library specifically designed for testing Nuxt.js applications.
+Building upon @vue/test-utils

-• Test Server-Side Rendering (SSR): You can test the server-side rendering behavior of your Nuxt components and pages, ensuring the correct data is pre-fetched and rendered on the server before being sent to the client.
+ensures that Nuxt plugins, middleware, and other configurations are correctly applied, mimicking a real Nuxt environment. - Test Server-Side Rendering (SSR): You can test the server-side rendering behavior of your Nuxt components and pages, ensuring the correct data is pre-fetched and rendered on the server before being sent to the client.

-• Mock Nuxt Modules: Easily mock the behavior of Nuxt modules within your test environment.
+) within your tests.
+This allows you to test functionalities like programmatically navigating between pages, accessing route data, or interacting with the store. - Mock Nuxt Modules: Easily mock the behavior of Nuxt modules within your test environment.
 This is useful for isolating specific functionalities or testing different module configurations without affecting other parts of your application.

-• Handle Asynchronous Data Fetching: Test components and pages that rely on asynchronous data fetching methods like asyncData, fetch, or nuxtServerInit and assert that data is correctly fetched and rendered.
+- Handle Asynchronous Data Fetching: Test components and pages that rely on asynchronous data fetching methods like

 Simple Example Test: